Futtawuh/Rapid-Gcode/README.md

 ------------------------------------------------------------------
 4. Run "RapidGcode.py" or "RapidGcode-OctoUpload", it will auto-read the newest .gcode file in the folder where the script is located.
 5. Press "Enter" after reading the warning.
-6. Enter the IP to your CNC to set the IP for Octo-upload (only for "RapidGcode-OctoUpload")
+6. Enter the IP to your CNC to set the IP for Octo-upload (only for "RapidGcode_OctoUpload.py")
 7. Type in your Z retraction that you used in Fusion 360 (5, 10, 15, 20, etc).
 8. Type in your desired feedrate for safe travel.
 9. The script will then do its thing and output a new .gcode file called ("WhatEverYouNamedItWhenPosting"_Z15_F4000.gcode) if you had a retraction of 15 and a new safe travel of 4000.
 10. Check either ("WhatEverYouNamedItWhenPosting"_Z15_F4000.gcode) or ("WhatEverYouNamedItWhenPosting"Change_log_Z15_F4000.txt) to see if everything is OK.
 11. Send it to your CNC as you would normally do if it looks fine.
 12. That's it, don't crash, be safe.
 You can make some test paths in Fusion and run it through the script and "dry-run" the new file for testing.

+If nothing changed in the .gcode and the change_log.txt is empty after running the script you might have entered the wrong retraction value and the script didnt find any lines to change.

 Here is how the actual G-code looks after the script's edit. (all F values were set to F300 in Fusion, cause of the limitations where Fusion sets cutting speed to rapid travel on "free" accounts)